Hummelt/Capstone-Project/README.md

 # K-Means Clustering

-##Evaluation of the RFM segmentation by comparison with ML clustering method
+## Evaluation of the RFM segmentation by comparison with ML clustering method

 K-Means Clustering is a method that identifies clusters within unlabeled data.
 Sklearns K-means algorithm has been applied to find underlying segments which are different from the randomly chosen RFM classes.
 This will provide a different perspective and confidence level on the RFM segmentation.

-A scatter plot often helps to identify custering visually before processing the data.
+A scatter plot often helps to identify clustering visually before processing the data.
 The current analysis is dealing with three features which can already be visualized in a 3D scatter plot.

 ![Dataset](pics/RFM_scatter_3d.png)
 ![Dataset](pics/RFM_scatter_3d_2.png)